|FRS Pension Plan (Normal Retirement)||FRS Investment Plan|

 Step 1: Years of Creditable Service Multiplied by Percentage Value (Percentage amount you receive for each year of creditable service based on your membership class.
 For example, Regular Class members receive 1.60% and Special Risk members receive 3% for each year of service.)

 Step 2: Average Final Compensation (the average of the highest 5 or 8 fiscal years of salary [July - June] you earn during your covered employment).

-If you enrolled in the FRS prior to July 1, 2011, your Average Final Compensation will be 5 years.
-If you enrolled in the FRS on or after July 1, 2011, your Average Final Compensation will be 8 years.
+If you were enrolled in the FRS prior to July 1, 2011, your Average Final Compensation (AFC) will be the average of your highest 5 years.
+If you were enrolled in the FRS on or after July 1, 2011, your AFC will be the average of your highest 8 years.

-Your final year's salary may include lump sum pay for up to 500 hours of terminal annual leave.
+Your AFC may include a maximum of up to 500 hours of lump sum annual leave, if reported during the fiscal years included in your AFC.
 Step 3: Result of Step 1 X Step 2 = Option 1 Annual Benefit at Normal Retirement Age (divide by 12 to get the monthly benefit) An example for Regular Class members enrolled in the FRS prior to July 1, 2011:

 If you have 13 years of service and your Average Final Compensation is $34,549